What is radiofrequency surgery?

 • The scarring produced is usually less than scalpel incisions

-• Enhanced healing, with less swelling, bleeding, pain, and infection afterward in comparison to scalpel incisions
+• Enhanced healing, with less swelling, bleeding, pain, and infection afterwards in comparison to scalpel incisions

-• Can be used to shave back skin lesions so no stitches are required, and no scars are left
+• It can shave-down skin lesions, so no stitches are required, and no scars are left.

 • Cosmetically superior results to scalpel incisions

-At Victorian Cosmetic Institute, we use the Ellman Pelleve for our radiowave surgery and we perform this treatment to moles located on the face.
-Moles located on the body are not removed at Victorian Cosmetic Institute.
+At Victorian Cosmetic Institute, we use the Ellman Pelleve to perform this treatment on moles.

-Radiowave surgery can be used to make skin incisions or to remove skin lesions such as benign naevi (moles, mole removal), warts, seborrhoeic keratosis (benign skin lesion), and skin tags.
+Radiofrequency can make skin incisions or remove lesions such as benign naevi (moles, mole removal), warts, seborrhoeic keratosis (benign skin lesion), and skin tags.

-The first step is to have a consultation with one of our doctors.
-They will make an assessment of whether the lesion is suitable for treatment with radiowave surgery or not.
+The first step is to consult with one of our doctors.
+They will assess whether the lesion is suitable for radiofrequency treatment.

 A small amount of local anaesthetic is injected into the base of the lesion.
-The radiowave electrode tip is then brushed over the top of the lesion, removing it layer at a time.
-As mentioned previously, a part of the lesion may be sent to pathology for assessment.
+The electrode tip is then brushed over the top of the lesion, removing it layer by layer.

-The recovery time is approximately 7 to 10 days in most cases.
+In most cases, the recovery time is approximately 7 to 10 days.
 During this time, the skin may appear slightly red.

 Case Study – upper lip mole removal